San Leandro Creek: History

 San Leandro Creek was formerly named Arroyo de San Leandro, likely named by the Spanish for St. Leander, 6th-century archbishop of Seville, "Apostle of the Goths".
 It was crossed by El Camino Viejo, now State Route 185.

 The creek is known for having been the site of the first rainbow trout hatchery in the world, drawing on the locally native variety of the species.
 The fish raised in this hatchery were sent as far away as New York.
 Although rainbow trout (Oncorhynchus mykiss), was initially identified in 1792 in Kamchatka, Siberia by Johann Julius Walbaum, William P. Gibbons, founder of the California Academy of Sciences, believed in 1855 that he had discovered a new species of trout in San Leandro Creek, which he named Salmo iridea (now the coastal rainbow trout subspecies Oncorhynchus mykiss irideus).
 The site was then declared a California Historical Landmark.

 In 1874 work began on Lake Chabot Dam and it was completed in 1875, forming a 315 acre lake.
 Lake Chabot serves as a standby emergency water supply but was opened to limited recreation in the 1960s.
 Four miles upstream, a second dam built in 1926 formed San Leandro Reservoir.

 Ecology

 It sustains the redwood groves in the unincorporated town of Canyon, California and was formerly lined with numerous oaks and willows in its lower course.

-Historical records indicate that Chinook salmon (Oncorhynchus tshawytscha) occurred in at least two San Francisco Bay Area watersheds, San Leandro Creek in Alameda County, and San Mateo Creek in San Mateo County.
+Physical evidence indicates that Chinook salmon (Oncorhynchus tshawytscha) historically spawned in four San Francisco Bay Area watersheds, San Leandro Creek in Alameda County, Walnut Creek, Alameda Creek, and San Leandro Creek.
 In the 1870s, “quinnant”, or Chinook salmon were reported from lower San Leandro Creek and persisted in Lake Chabot for several years following the completion of Lake Chabot Dam in 1875.